PacktPublishing/Implementing-CI-CD-Using-Azure-Pipelines/SonarQubeIntegration/README.md

 Execute the pipeline and you will be able to see the execution of SonarQube analysis and link to results.

 ## Credits
-The application code of this repository was copied from [https://github.com/karlrissland/AppWorkshop]
+The application code in this repository was copied from [https://github.com/karlrissland/AppWorkshop]